Liverpool chairman Tom Werner insists the club are planning to keep Luis Suarez for the long term.

 Werner maintains Liverpool manager Brendan Rodgers played a crucial role in persuading Suarez to remain at Liverpool over the summer and has praised the club's fans for supporting the 26-year-old.

-"Our intention is to build a winning club and he is integral to that," said Werner.
+"Our intention is to build a winning club and he is integral to that," the Reds supremo stated.
 "The past is the past and I have great affection for him personally.

 "I give Brendan Rodgers an enormous amount of credit for making sure Luis knew how needed he was at Liverpool.